fengshuai0210/gehong/README.md

-# gehong
+# GEHONG

-Generating IFS spectra of galaxies
+GEnerate tHe data Of iNtegral field spectrograph of Galaxy

 ## Case